Rajendra Srivastava: Academic career

-Srivastava has served as Provost and Deputy President at Singapore Management University.
-He also served as a Senior Associate Dean at the McCombs Business School, the University of Texas at Austin and at the Goizueta Business School at Emory University.
-He held the George Kozmetsky Centennial Chair at UT-Austin and the Roberto C. Goizueta Chair in Marketing and Digital Commerce at Emory University.
-Srivastava serves as a Research Fellow at the Institute for Studies in Business Markets (ISBM), Smeal College of Business, Penn State University and at IC-Sq.
-Institute, the University of Texas at Austin.
-He is also a Mack Institute Senior Fellow, Wharton School, University of Pennsylvania.
-He has been a Visiting Professor at London Business School, Indian School of Business and Helsinki School of Economics.
+Srivastava has held several prominent academic positions, including serving as Provost and Deputy President at Singapore Management University.
+He has also been a Senior Associate Dean at both the McCombs Business School at the University of Texas at Austin and the Goizueta Business School at Emory University.
+At UT-Austin, he held the George Kozmetsky Centennial Chair, and at Emory University, he was the Roberto C. Goizueta Chair in Marketing and Digital Commerce.

+He serves as a Research Fellow at the Institute for Studies in Business Markets (ISBM) at the Smeal College of Business, Penn State University, and at IC-Sq.
+Institute at the University of Texas at Austin.
+Additionally, he is a Mack Institute Senior Fellow at the Wharton School, University of Pennsylvania.
+Srivastava has been a visiting professor at London Business School, Indian School of Business, and Helsinki School of Economics.

-He led innovation-driven and research-informed changes in academic programs.
-He is a strong advocate for a balance between theory and practice as well as for relevant research that informs and influences both management practices and public policy.
+Throughout his career, he has led innovation-driven and research-informed changes in academic programs.
+He advocates for a balance between theory and practice and for conducting research that informs and influences both management practices and public policy.